 It’s easy to blame the professional charged with completing the appraisal.
 In reality, it’s often poor or delayed information from us—the buyers, sellers, and brokers—at fault.
 Garbage in, garbage out, as they say.

 We all have a lot riding on appraisals, so we need to take some steps to help appraisers do their job quickly and accurately.
 A $50k misstep is not one many of us can afford to make often.

 The physical property inspection is just one visible step of the appraisal process.
 Most of the valuation is a behind-the-scenes review of net income, comps, and market history.
 You can help move that part of the investigation along by having a document package ready for your appraiser when they begin.

 Here are a few things your appraiser will find helpful:

 Few appraisers will complain about having too much information.
 Whatever documentation you have that details net income, property health, and the market belongs in the packet you provide.

-There are three types of appraisal reports, each with its own cost and typical use case.
-Save money and time by choosing the right one for your purpose.
+There are two types of appraisal reports referenced in the most recent USPAP, each with its own cost and typical use case.

-A Restricted Use Report is a short summary of the appraisal’s conclusions.
-It’s the least expensive appraisal report and offers little supporting detail.
+A Restricted Appraisal Report is a short summary of the appraisal’s conclusions.
+It’s the least expensive appraisal report but is not appropriate for most situations.

-A Self Contained Report is the most robust and expensive of the three.
-Its name comes from the fact that it includes all, or almost all, of the data and analysis gathered and completed by the appraiser.
+An Appraisal Report is more robust and so comes with a higher price tag, but is the most common option.
+It includes all, or almost all, of the data and analysis gathered and completed by the appraiser.